DSOlab/widera_2023_access/PartB.md

 Since the introduction of Earth orbiting satellites, Space Geodesy has played a crucial role in our understanding of the complex Earth system.
-An ever increasing number of space-based applications, including but not limited to climate change, positioning, space exploration, security and awarness, Earth kinematics and reference frames maintenance, geodynamics, etc, are heavily dependent on results and products derived by methods of Space Geodesy, and hence correlated with advances and progress within this scientific field.
-Observing the Earth system through space, is in essence an excercise of Satellite Geodesy.
+An ever increasing number of space-based applications, including but not limited to climate change, positioning, space exploration, security and awareness, Earth kinematics and reference frames maintenance, geodynamics, etc, are heavily dependent on results and products derived by methods of Space Geodesy, and hence correlated with advances and progress within this scientific field.
+Observing the Earth system through space, is in essence an exercise of Satellite Geodesy.

 The Project Coordinator (NTUA), via its School of Rural, Surveying and Geoinformatics Engineering, is the oldest and most prestigious institution in Greece providing